 SUMMARY-Revises provisions relating to elections.
-(BDR 24-88)
+(BDR 24-951)

-FISCAL NOTE: Effect on Local Government: May have Fiscal Impact.
-Effect on the State: Yes.
+FISCAL NOTE: Effect on Local Government: No.

+Effect on the State: No.

-EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.

-AN ACT relating to elections; revising the circumstances under which candidates of major political parties appear on or are omitted from the ballot at primary elections; revising provisions governing primary elections for certain judicial candidates; and providing other matters properly relating thereto
+AN ACT relating to elections; revising the circumstances under which candidates of major political parties appear on or are omitted from the ballot at primary elections; revising provisions governing primary elections for certain judicial candidates; and providing other matters properly relating thereto.